JBZoo/Toolbox-CI/README.md

   convert [options]

 Options:
   -S, --input-format=INPUT-FORMAT    Source format.
-Available options: checkstyle,junit,phpmd-json,psalm-json,tc-tests -T, --output-format=OUTPUT-FORMAT  Target format.
-Available options: checkstyle,junit,phpmd-json,psalm-json,tc-tests -N, --suite-name=SUITE-NAME        Set name of root suite -R, --root-path[=ROOT-PATH]        If option is set all absolute file paths will be converted to relative -I, --input-file[=INPUT-FILE]      Use CLI input (STDIN, pipeline) OR use the option to define filename of source report -O, --output-file[=OUTPUT-FILE]    Use CLI output (STDOUT, pipeline) OR use the option to define filename with result -h, --help                         Display this help message -q, --quiet                        Do not output any message -V, --version                      Display this application version
+Available options: checkstyle, junit, phpmd-json, psalm-json, tc-tests -T, --output-format=OUTPUT-FORMAT  Target format.
+Available options: checkstyle, junit, phpmd-json, psalm-json, tc-tests -N, --suite-name=SUITE-NAME        Set name of root suite -I, --input-file[=INPUT-FILE]      Use CLI input (STDIN, pipeline) OR use the option to define filename of source report -O, --output-file[=OUTPUT-FILE]    Use CLI output (STDOUT, pipeline) OR use the option to define filename with result -R, --root-path[=ROOT-PATH]        If option is set all absolute file paths will be converted to relative -h, --help                         Display this help message -q, --quiet                        Do not output any message -V, --version                      Display this application version